 Steam Showers Only Are Displayed On This Page - To View Other Model Types Including Hydro & Whirlpool Showers, Please Click The Quick Access Buttons Below Or The Full Menu Navigation Above.

-Steam Shower Enclosures: This best buy category section and prices, last updated as from June 2019.
+Steam Function Shower Enclosures: This best buy category section and prices, last updated as from July 2019.

-Steam showers options....in this first section below you'll find our smallest steam showers and of course by default, these cubicles are all fully enclosed models with roofs.
+Steam shower options....in this first section below you'll find our smallest steam showers and of course by default, these cubicles are all fully enclosed models with roofs.
 The most compact size is the 800mm x 800mm, moving up to 900mm x 900mm and all are quadrant tray profiles, for fitting into a corner.
-The majority are low-step trays but there are several with tub bases, that can be filled with water and ideal for bathing small children.
-There are cubicle choices in interior finish, from white acrylic & tinted mirror glass, to either white or black glass.
+Majority are low-step trays but there are several with tub bases, that can be filled with water and ideal for bathing small children.
+Cubicle choices with in interior finish, are from white acrylic & tinted mirror glass, to either white or black glass.

 When deciding on a new shower unit and in particular one of our free-standing models, the choice of adding one with a steam function is a definite consideration.
 Sure, they are a slightly higher price, but the health and relaxation benefits of having a spa-like option in your bathroom, make this a sound choice.
 The key showering aspects with steam enclosures are the same as the shower cabins we supply - overhead monsoon shower, hand riser shower & back jets...but now with the added steam function to relax, unwind and enjoy.